Experienced Truck Accident Lawyers in Atlanta, GA: The Marks Law Group

 - Large trucks make up 8% of all vehicles involved in fatal crashes

-The Centers for Disease Control estimates the annual cost to the economy of truck and bus crashes to be $99 billion.
+The Centers for Disease Control estimates the annual cost to the economy of truck accident and bus crashes to be $99 billion.

 Large Trucks: Accident Causes and Violations